NoahMba/ExpraRRI/README.md

 # ExpraRRI
-This repository will hold R scripts and csv files which were used to create the EXPRA experiment report.
+This repository will hold R scripts and .csv files which were used to create the EXPRA experiment report.